mgoellnitz/dinistiq/README.md

 showed.
 If you need some typical configuration types at this level - like e.g.
 Strings, Booleans, Lists, and Maps, some extensions of this mere class based syntax had to be introduced.
-Any simple type found in the `java.lang` package can be intanciated with a value bound to it, since these values are immutable and there are thus no modifiable fields or setters in these classes.
+Any simple type found in the `java.lang` package can be instantiated with a value bound to it, since these values are immutable and there are thus no modifiable fields or setters in these classes.

+Some examples for this are:

 ```
 booleanValue=java.lang.Boolean("false")